 If the infection isn't treated, it can sometimes spread to other parts of your body and lead to serious long-term health problems such as pelvic inflammatory disease and infertility (not being able to have children).

-Getting tested is a normal part of starting a relationship which may become sexual.
+Getting tested is a normal part of starting or ending a relationship where there is sexual intercourse.